openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 ```

 - update custom mysql password,
-- Set the auth credentials, the firstLTokenLogin will allow you to login with the token into admin panel en first website.
+- Set the auth credentials, the firstLoginToken will allow you to login with the token into admin panel en first website.
 You can leave the rest empty, will be auto generated

     auth:
       dbName: auth